Khiva

 Khiva (Xiva, خیوه; other names) is a district-level city of approximately 93,000 people in Khorazm Region, Uzbekistan.
 According to archaeological data, the city was established around 2,500 years ago.

-In 1997, Khiva celebrated its 2500th anniversary.
+In 1997, Khiva celebrated its 2,500th anniversary.
 It is the former capital of Khwarezmia, the Khanate of Khiva, and the Khorezm People's Soviet Republic.
 Itchan Kala in Khiva was the first site in Uzbekistan (and in Central Asia) to be inscribed on the World Heritage List (1991).
-The astronomer, historian and polymath, Al-Biruni (973–1048 CE) was born in either Khiva or the nearby city of Kath.
+The Iranian astronomer, historian and polymath Al-Biruni (973–1048 CE) was born in either Khiva or the nearby city of Kath.

 Etymology

 The origin of the name Khiva is unknown, but many contradictory stories have been told to explain it.

 A traditional story attributes the name to one of the sons of the prophet Noah: "It is said that Shem, after the flood, he found himself wandering in the desert alone.
 Having fallen asleep, he dreamt of 300 burning torches.
 On waking up, he was pleased with this omen, he founded the city with outlines in the form of a ship mapped out according to the placement of the torches, about which he had dreamt.
 Then Shem dug the Kheyvak well, the water from which had a surprising taste.
 It is possible to see this well in Ichan-Kala (an internal town of Khiva City) even today."

-Another proposal is that the name comes from the word Khwarezm, altered by borrowing into Turkic as Khivarezem, then shortened to Khiva.
+Another proposal is that the name comes from the Persian word Khwarezm, altered by borrowing into Turkic as Khivarezem, then shortened to Khiva.

-The town is also known as خیوه, Xīveh; alternative or historical names include Orgunje, Kheeva, Khorasam, Khoresm, Khwarezm, Khwarizm, Khwarazm, Chorezm, خوارزم and خوارزم.
+The town is also known as خیوه, Xīveh; alternative and historical names include Orgunje, Kheeva, Khorasam, Khoresm, Khwarezm, Khwarizm, Khwarazm, Chorezm, خوارزم.

 History

 Archeologists have stated that Khiva has been inhabited for more than 2500 years.

-In the early part of its history, possibly an Eastern Iranian language called Khwarezmian.
-Turks replaced the Iranian ruling class in the 10th century AD, and the region gradually turned into an area with a majority of Turkic speakers.
+In the early part of its history, the Eastern Iranian language Khwarezmian was spoken in Khiva.
+Turkic peoples replaced the Iranian ruling class in the 10th century AD, and the region gradually turned into an area with a majority of Turkic speakers.

 The earliest records of the city of Khiva appear in Muslim travel accounts from the 10th century although archaeological evidence indicates habitation in the 6th century; by the early 17th century, Khiva had become the capital of the Khanate of Khiva.
 The khanate was ruled by the Uzbek “Kongirad” dynasty.